 Kate is a yoga, meditation, and improv teacher, and a lifelong student of all three disciplines.

-She was born in California, raised in Oregon, and has lived in lots of places but the best one was Maui, let’s be honest.
-She lives in Washington, DC with her partner, two cats, and nine (absolutely thriving) plants.
+Born in California, raised in Oregon, with stints in Mali for the Peace Corps and a summer law internship in Alaska, Kate has lived in a lot of places — though let's be honest, Maui was the best one.
+She currently lives in Washington, DC with her two cats and nine (absolutely thriving) plants.

 CERTIFICATIONS AND AFFILIATIONS